artjjs/GuiDoodle/README.md

    - Dependency
       - SFML-3.0.0
    - Compiler used : gcc-14.2.0-mingw-w64ucrt-12.0.0-r2

+## TO DO :
+## Allow a gui instance to point to other instances's renderTexture
+## use said renderTexture as the image of a shape tag
+## This would allow me to have index.txt SUDO HTML layout files for the layout of another gui's shape tag

 ## SUDO HTML :
 ## Allow any set of parameters defaulting to generic tag object for each undefined parameter :